Serden-YilmazKose/website/content/pgp/first_post.md

 tocOpen: true
 ---
 ### What is "PGP"?
 PGP stands for "[Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)", and it is a program used to encrypt messages.
 It is free to use, and open-source (the code is public).
-It was writte by Phil Zimmermann in the 1990s.
+It was written by Phil Zimmermann in the 1990s.
 ### What do you mean by "encrypted messaged"?
 An encrypted message means the message isn't read as clear text.
 It's the difference between this:
 ```txt